kitspace/electro-grammar/README.md

 { capacitance: 1e-7, size: '0603' }
 ```

-You can use metric package sizes as long as you specify.
+You can use metric package sizes as long as you specify using the `metric` keyword.
 Output for package sizes is always in imperial.

 ```js